Androgenetic Alopecia (Male & Female Pattern Baldness)

 Hairfree and Hairgrow will help you move forward with a 100% success rate and you will look back on this condition as just a bad memory.

-Androgenic alopecia in Female
+Androgenic Alopecia in Female

 In contrast to male-pattern baldness, women lose their hair in a different pattern.
 While the hairline does not recede, women’s hair thins down all over their heads.
 Women with androgenetic alopecia rarely develop complete baldness.

-Androgenic alopecia in Male
+Androgenic Alopecia in Male

 Men’s androgenetic alopecia has been linked to a number of different illnesses, such as coronary heart disease and prostate enlargement.
 Androgenetic alopecia has also been linked to prostate cancer, insulin resistance conditions (such diabetes and obesity), and high blood pressure (hypertension).
 This type of hair loss in women is linked to a higher incidence of polycystic ovary syndrome (PCOS).
 A hormonal imbalance that can result in irregular menstruation, acne, extra body hair (hirsutism), and weight gain is what PCOS is known for.

-When the Androgenic Alopecia starts in Men & Women?
+When the Androgenic Alopecia Starts in Men & Women?

 Androgenetic alopecia is a frequent cause of hair loss in both men and women.
 This form of hair loss affects an estimated 50 million men and 30 million women in the United States.
 Androgenetic alopecia can start as early as a person’s teens and risk increases with age; more than 50 percent of men over age 50 have some degree of hair loss.
 In women, hair loss is most likely after menopause.

-Reasons behind the Alopecia
+Reasons Behind the Alopecia

 If you have hair loss,baldness problem then our Hairfree Hairgrow is the best hair transplant clinic india,branches is available in Pune, Surat, Kolkata, Bhopal, Gurugram, Hyderabad,Ahmedabad here we also do best alopecia treatment in our clinic.
 If you want to know about Androgentic alopceia treatment cost then click on hair transplant cost